rschmaling/hpex47xled/README.md

 to gather kernel usage statistics.

 To run - simply copy the file to /usr/local/bin, place the hpex47xled init file under /usr/local/etc/rc.d/ add 'hpex47xled_enable="YES"' to your /etc/rc.conf file.
+The file uses syslog() to put messages at LOG_NOTICE into /var/log/messages.
+Root privileges are needed to start the progrma, however, the program attempts to drop privileges after startup to nobody:nobody.
+If that user doesn't exist on your system, the program may fail or it may not...YMMV.

 Usage: